What is a mandate in anticipation of incapacity?

 Does a mandate in anticipation of incapacity come into effect automatically?

 No. Before being able to use the powers in a mandate in anticipation of incapacity, a mandatary must get a judgment from the court regarding your incapacity.
 The judgment makes the mandate official.
 This procedure is called ?homologation?.

 Certain steps must be followed to homologate a mandate in anticipation of incapacity.
 A notary or lawyer can help you.

 - Get professionals to do medical and psychosocial assessments of the person.
 Consult the person's doctor or the health care facility closest to her.
 These assessments must conclude that the person is incapacitated, that is, unable to look after herself or manage her property.

 - Ensure that the mandate in anticipation of incapacity was the last one the person signed and that it was not cancelled by her.
-You can do this by checking the person’s belongings and the Registres des dispositions testamentaires et des mandats du Québec.
+You can do this by checking the person's papers and two registers: the Registre des mandats du de la Chambre des notaires (website in French only) and the Registre des mandats du Barreau du Québec.